LaunchCodeEducation/skills-back-end-java/assignments/techjobs-mvc/README.md

 ##### List Views

 Turn your attention to `list.html`.
-This template displays the list options, using data from the `columnChoices` dictionary passed in via the model as `columns`.
+This template displays the list options, using data from the `columnChoices` HashMap passed in via the model as `columns`.
 The only remarkable thing in this template is how we generate the links:

 ```html
 <a th:href="@{/list/values(column=${column.key})}"